 While it started out as something of a joke, the annual celebration of single life has become increasingly popular, with events marking the occasion in many of Italy's big cities - ranging from sociable dinners for the happily single to speed-dating events for those looking for love.

-This year, almost two thirds of single Italians plan to celebrate the Festa dei Single, according to a survey from consumer federation Federcoopesca-Confcooperative.
+These days, almost two thirds of single Italians celebrate the Festa dei Single, according to a survey from consumer federation Federcoopesca-Confcooperative published in 2017.

 But why San Faustino?